 Haemorrhage Topic: General health words

 Meaning Haemorrhage means bleeding.
 A haemorrhage can happen in a big injury like in a car accident, stabbing or during an operation.
 If you haemorrhage a lot, it can be dangerous because a lot of blood is lost from the body.

 Similar words Bleeding

 Haemotoma Topic: Blood (haematology)

 Meaning blood goes ou s like a bruise.
 A hematoma happens when tside of your blood pipes.
 Things that might pen can be a punch or fall.

 Similar words Bruise

 Hair Topic: Body parts (anatomy)

-Meaning different parts stop you from anywhere on your body.
-It looks different on of your body.
-Hair grows on your head to getting too hot.
-If you are in a cold place, the warm, just like a coat keeps the heat in.
+Meaning Hair can grow anywhere on your body.
+It looks different on different parts of your body.
+Hair grows on your head to stop you from getting too hot.
+If you are in a cold place, the hair keeps you warm, just like a coat keeps the heat in.

 Similar words -

 Hand Topic: Body parts (anatomy)

-Meaning e attached to your wrist.
-Hands are made up fingers and a thumb.
-The palm is the middle
+Meaning Your hands are attached to your wrist.
+Hands are made up of a palm, four fingers and a thumb.
+The palm is the middle of your hand.

 Similar words -

 Head Topic: Body parts (anatomy)

 Meaning Your head is the top part of your body that sits and turns on your neck.
 It's where your brain and face are.

 Similar words -

 Heart Topic: Body parts (anatomy)

-Meaning muscle that sq your heart squ and into the b between the two lungs.
-It is made of a lueezes and relaxes without stopping.
-When leezes, it pushes blood out of your heart lood pipes called arteries.
-When your heart blood flows into your heart through blood eins
+Meaning The heart sits between the two lungs.
+It is made of a muscle that squeezes and relaxes without stopping.
+When your heart squeezes, it pushes blood out of your heart and into the blood pipes called arteries.
+When your heart relaxes, more blood flows into your heart through blood pipes called veins

 Similar words -

 Heart Block Topic: Heart (cardiology)

 Meaning A sickness in your heart when your heart beats differently in different parts.

-Similar words Heart problem; ; heart beat
+Similar words Heart problem; heart beat

 Heart Failure Topic: Heart (cardiology)

-Meaning eart does not pump as well as it needs to.
+Meaning art does not pump as well as it needs to.
 It feel tired and weak.

 Similar words Heart problem

 Heart Murmur Topic: Heart (cardiology)

 Meaning When your heart makes a different beat or sound.
 It can mean that there is a problem in the heart that affects how blood flows through it.
 Doctors will use a stethoscope to listen to your heartbeat and see if there is a murmur.
 If the doctor hears a new murmur, that wasn't there before, you need a heart scan.

-Similar words Heartbeat; heart sound; heart problem
+Similar words Heartbeat; hea rt sound; heart problem

 Heel Topic: Body parts (anatomy)

 Meaning The heel is the back part of our foot.

-Similar words Calcaneus
+Similar words Calcaneus Calcaneus

 Heel bone Topic: Body parts (anatomy)

 Meaning The heel bone is the big bone at the back of your foot.
 It can also be called the calcaneus

 Similar words Calcaneus

 Haematological Topic: General health words

 Meaning Means blood or parts of you that make blood, like marrow in your bones.

 Similar words -

 Hemicolectomy Topic: Operation (surgery or procedure)

-Meaning An operation intestine) is ta where one side of your gut (called the ken out.
+Meaning An operation where one side of your gut (called the intestine) is taken out.

 Similar words -